UIMSolutions/uim-base/errors/uim/errors/classes/errors/README.md

   The error level to capture.
 Error constants and bit masks are available for interested parties to select the error level.
 E_ALL^ERRORS.USER_DEPRECATED can be used to deactivate deprecated warnings.
 * Trace – bool
   With "True" stack traces for errors can be included in log files.
 After each error, stack traces are added to the log.
 This is useful for figuring out where/when errors occur.
-* ExceptionRenderer - String
+* ErrorRenderer - String
-  Is a class responsible for rendering uncaught exceptions.
+  Is a class responsible for rendering uncaught errors.
 This class must implement a render() method.
 * log – bool
-  If true, exceptions and stack traces are logged.
+  If true, errors and stack traces are logged.
 * skipLog – Array
-  An array of names of each exception class that should not be logged.
+  An array of names of each error class that should not be logged.
 * extraFatalErrorMemory – int
   Sets the number of megabytes to increase the memory limit when a fatal error occurs.